clusterlink-net/clusterlink/website/content/en/docs/main/tutorials/bookinfo/index.md

 ## BookInfo test

-To run the BookInfo application use a Firefox web browser to connect the ProductPage microservice:
+To run the BookInfo application use a Firefox web browser to connect the productpage microservice:

   ```sh
   kubectl config use-context kind-client